Seal, the Wadden Sea, and world herritage

 In the pool, the water sparkles.
 Suddenly a dark shape shoots through the water at incredible speed, yet turns with ease at the edge of the pool.
 There is a shower of drops, and you feel the moisture on your face.
 The seal bounces up to the surface and looks around for the trainer.
 When is it fish time again?

 In our Sealarium, inspired by the Wadden Sea, you can observe our four seals at close quarters both above the surface and below.
-At the moment we have one common seal (Pebbles) and two grey seals (Selina and Else) in the Sealarium.
+At the moment we have two common seals (Pebbles and Arn) and two grey seals (Rasmine and Else) in the Sealarium.
 They are trained and fed daily at 11:00 and 14:30.
 Our educators have a host of great stories, amazing facts and science to share with you about the seals.

 A host of different encounters await you in the Sealarium.
 Watch the seals in their own element through the huge underwater windows, and go on a voyage of discovery through the many windows at child’s-eye-view height.